Shiphrah and Puah

 Shiphrah (שִׁפְרָה Šip̄rā) and Puah (פּוּעָה Pūʿā) were two midwives who briefly prevented a genocide of children by the Egyptians, according to Exodus 1:15–21.
 According to the Exodus narrative, they were commanded by the King of Egypt, or Pharaoh, to kill all male Hebrew babies, but they refused to do so.
-When challenged by the Pharaoh, they told him that Hebrew women's labour was short-lived because they were 'lively' or 'vigorous', and therefore the babies had been born (and protected) before the midwives arrived.
+When challenged by the Pharaoh, they told him Hebrew women's labour was short-lived because they were 'lively' or 'vigorous', and the babies had been born (and protected) before the midwives arrived.
 God "dealt well with the midwives" and "made them houses".

 Exodus 1:15–1:21

-15 And the king of Egypt spoke to the Hebrew midwives, of whom the name of the one was Shiphrah, and the name of the other Puah;

-16 and he said: 'When ye do the office of a midwife to the Hebrew women, ye shall look upon the birthstool: if it be a son, then ye shall kill him; but if it be a daughter, then she shall live.'

-17 But the midwives feared God, and did not as the king of Egypt commanded them, but saved the men-children alive.

-18 And the king of Egypt called for the midwives, and said unto them: 'Why have ye done this thing, and have saved the men-children alive?'

-19 And the midwives said unto Pharaoh: 'Because the Hebrew women are not as the Egyptian women; for they are lively, and are delivered ere the midwife come unto them.'

-20 And God dealt well with the midwives; and the people multiplied, and waxed very mighty.

-21 And it came to pass, because the midwives feared God, that He made them houses.

 Interpretations

-The Talmud [Sotah 11b] identifies Shiphrah with Jochebed, the mother of Moses, and Puah with Miriam, Moses' sister, making the two midwives mother and daughter respectively.
+The Babylonian Talmud, tracate Sotah 11b, identifies Shiphrah with Jochebed, the mother of Moses, and Puah with Miriam, Moses' sister, making the two midwives mother and daughter, respectively.
+See, for example, Judah Loew ben Bezalel's Gur Aryeh: Sifrei Chachamim.